News Editor Jobs in USA with Visa Sponsorship

 Which visa types do news editors most commonly use to work in the U.S.?

-H-1B is the most common path for news editors at for-profit media organizations.
+H-1B visa is the most common path for news editors at for-profit media organizations.
 O-1A is a strong alternative for editors with documented awards, significant bylines, or leadership at nationally recognized publications.
 Some editors at public broadcasters or university-affiliated outlets may qualify for cap-exempt H-1B petitions, which avoid the annual lottery entirely and allow year-round filing.

 How can I find news organizations that actually sponsor visas?